NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ![5c36c7ce6d3a7](https://i.loli.net/2019/01/10/5c36c7ce6d3a7.jpg)

 After we reached our goal and destination we set up camp, collected wood for a campfire and got into our pyjamas.
-The campfire was very nice and one of the teachers bought some different coloured firelighters which made our campfire all sorts of different colours.
+The campfire was very nice and one of the teachers bought some different coloured firelighters which made our campfire all sorts of colours.

 Our dinner for Day 1 was penne with tomato pasta sauce, salami and cheese as well as oregano sprinkled on top.
 The pasta took forever to cook, but it was an amazing meal, and non of the pasta went to waste.
 Next was dessert – a campfire banana split with marshmallows, chocolate chips and biscuits.
 Dessert was equally as amazing and all in all dinner was well done and cooked "from scratch".

 We did the dishes (easily my favourite part of camping) and hung our food out of the reaches of the native wildlife.
 Then it was lights out, I stayed up a little to marvel at the sky which was devoid of any light pollution, and then I went to sleep along with the rest of the camp.